 The Parent Council meets regularly with the Principal to communicate ideas and/or concerns and fundraising opportunities for specific events/charities throughout the year.
-Alhamdulillah we had some fantastic fundraisers and we hope it continues in 2017 and beyond.
+Alhamdulillah, we had some fantastic fundraisers and we hope it continues in 2018 and beyond.

-The Parent Council in 2016 organised a Mother's Day Stall, hot food days, cake stalls, the 'Book Character Parade', our annual Iftar dinner, Eid stalls and chocolate drive.
-They also donated a substantial amount of money to the school.
-There was also our 'Give Back to the Community' fundraiser whereby we successfully purchased six new portable TV/DVD players so that children that have been admitted into the children's ward at The St George Hospital have access to their favourite DVD to comfort them during their stay in hospital.
-We look forward to further success in 2017.
+The Parent Council in 2017 organised a Mother's Day Stall, hot food days, cake stalls, the 'Book Character Parade', our annual Iftar dinner and Eid stalls.
+We also donated money to the school library.
+We look forward to further success in 2018.